We are glad that you are here.

 How do you ship and how much do you charge for shipping?

-In the Philippines, it is FREE SHIPPING for a small items such as bags, garments, jewelry, and pillowcases.
+In the Philippines, it is FREE SHIPPING for all items.

-Internationally (we ship anywhere in the world), we use EMS.
-It is a registered shipping service run by the Philippine Post Office in partnership with the Singapore Post.
+Internationally (we ship anywhere in the world), we use DHL or EMS.
+The latter is a registered shipping service run by the Philippine Post Office in partnership with the Singapore Post.
 The package will get to you in 7 to 21 days.

 We only ship clothes, bags, and accessories internationally.
 We are currently not shipping chairs and pillows internationally.